 The Data61 PhD Scholarship

-A full stipend, set at a rate equivalent to the Australian Postgraduate Award rate.
-The Data61 PhD Scholarship award is indexed annually in line with that applied by the Australian Government to Australian Postgraduate Awards.
+A full stipend, set at a rate equivalent to the Research Training Program base rate.
+The Data61 PhD Scholarship award is indexed annually in line with that applied by the Australian Government to Research Training Program.

 The Data61 Top-up Scholarship